How To Prevent Gestational Diabetes With Diet - Baby Chick

 Share

-Gestational diabetes is a type of diabetes caused by some hormones produced during pregnancy that make insulin less effective, a condition referred to as insulin resistance.
+During pregnancy, a woman’s body produces more hormones and undergoes various changes.5 An increasingly common phenomenon with pregnant women is the development of gestational diabetes, even if the mama-to-be did not previously have diabetes.6,7 Gestational diabetes is a type of diabetes caused by some hormones produced during pregnancy that make insulin less effective, a condition referred to as insulin resistance.
 Insulin’s job is to regulate blood sugar and help the body use sugars and carbohydrates for energy.
-Poor diet and abnormally high weight gain can be causes of the development of gestational diabetes along with other risk factors.1
+Poor diet and abnormally high weight gain can be causes of the development of gestational diabetes, along with other risk factors.1 But the good news is that you can learn how to prevent gestational diabetes!

-Who is at Risk for Developing Gestational Diabetes?
+Who Is at Risk for Developing Gestational Diabetes?

 • Being overweight or obese